JayFialkowski/node-nfl-api/README.md

 var options = {
 	concurrent: 1, // Number of simultaneous network requests to allow.
 Default is 1.
 	filters: {
-		in_progress: true // Only fetch games which are currently in progress.
+		in_progress: true, // Only fetch games which are currently in progress.
 Default is false.
-	}
+		include: ['BUF', 'NYJ', 'MIA', 'NE'] // Only fetch games involving a team in the provided array }
 }
 ```